Skip to content

 It is perhaps Yorick’s skull, with his brain still encased.

 And it is my exit to a world beyond the wall, through the quatrefoil and out the doors of the Laurentian Library, released by Michelangelo or Peter or Sean or Shakespeare.
-It is but a ball of questions and perhaps in THAT there is answer enough to keep on asking.
+It is but a ball of questions.
+Perhaps in that, there is an answer enough to keep asking.